 However, while chemical fertilizers have nutrients in quantity, they typically don’t have quality nutrients.

-Even though chemical fertilizers might be sufficient over the short term, over the long term they often short-circuit the nutrient exchange between the tree and its beneficial soil life (such as mycorrhizal fungi).
+Even though chemical fertilizers are sufficient over the short-term, long-term they often short-circuit the nutrient exchange between the tree and its beneficial soil life (such as mycorrhizal fungi).
 This leads to dry and dead soil (AKA dirt) and overall decreased plant health.

 On the other hand, compost provides more than sufficient nutrients, increases water retention, and promotes healthy soils.
 Many gardeners are even finding that compost is replacing their fertilizers.
 Choose fresh and quality compost as its beneficial soil life and bacteria will still be alive.

 Either one you choose—you can see my recommendations for both compost and fertilizer on my recommend fertilizer page.

 Avocado trees need a soil pH of 5.0 to 7.0 (source).

 While nutrients are important, they’re next to useless if the soil does not have a proper pH.
 This is because a slightly acidic pH is necessary to dissolve the nutrient solids in the soil and make them accessible for the plant’s finer roots.

 Fourteen of the seventeen essential plant nutrients are obtained from the soil.
 Before a nutrient can be used by plants it must be dissolved in the soil solution.
 Most minerals and nutrients are more soluble or available in acid soils than in neutral or slightly alkaline soils.Donald Bickelhaupt, Instructional Support Specialist, Department of Forest and Natural Resources Management

 Two good ways to check your soil’s pH are either by using a pH strip or a pH meter.
 I prefer using a pH meter since they’re affordable and easy to use.
 To see which pH meter I use and recommend, check out my recommended tools page.